“Cleveland’s revolutionary youth voice program that uses photography and hip-hop performance to Fight The Power.”

 While navigating the complex issues of systematic racism, police violence, and discrimination is difficult for everyone, this is exceedingly true for youth, who often do not have the historical knowledge, coping skills, or benefits of being able to have open, honest dialogue.

-Shooting Without Bullets focuses identity development in black and brown teens through photography, expressive arts, and open-dialogue.
-The program assists youth to process complex social problems experienced by them, including police encounters and racial injustice and provides an expressive platform for them to inform and impact juvenile justice related reform.
+Shooting Without Bullets is an arts-based program that assists black and brown teens to process complex social problems experienced by them, including racial injustice and police encounters and provides a radical expressive platform for them to inform and impact juvenile justice related reform.

-In pursuance of centralizing the voices of young people in reform processes, Shooting Without Bullets hosts pop-up art exhibitions that highlight the experiences of teens that are not heard in public decision-making processes and gives them a fair chance to speak for themselves through artistic expression.
+In pursuance of centralizing the voices of young people in reform processes, Shooting Without Bullets hosts pop-up art exhibitions that highlight the experiences of teens that are silenced in public decision-making processes and gives them a fair chance to speak for themselves through artistic expression.

-She runs the program together with Makela Hayford and Shemariah Arki.
+She runs the program together with Shemariah Arki, MEd and Makela Hayford.

 For media inquiries, bookings, prints or collaboration please email Amanda, email@example.com